whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-30-Gentlemans-Box-Subscription-Box-May-2016-Review.md

 <br>

-This bowties has a 2.5" width and is made of silk.
-Such luxury and the pattern is perfect for summer events.
+This bowties has a 2.5" width and is made of 100% cotton.
+It feels quality and the pattern is perfect for summer events.
 Plus I think bowties are so fun, I try to get my husband to wear these type of ties more often so getting this will surely be a good reason to now!

 <br>